 If you experience any difficulty in accessing any part of this website, please contact us by emailing EMAIL, or calling us at PHONE NUMBER.

-One you’re done, create a page on your website that can be accessed via your footer, with the link text as ‘Accessibility’.
+One you’re done, create a page that can be accessed via your footer, with the link text ‘Accessibility’.

-Oh, no. In fact, this is exactly where a lot of brands get caught out: the maintenance.
-We may have built or adjusted your Shopify store with accessibility guidelines in mind, a manual auditor might well have put it through its paces.
-You might even have the affidavit to help evidence compliance in court!
+Oh, no. In fact, this is exactly where a lot of brands get caught: maintenance is key.
+We may have built or adjusted your Shopify store with accessibility guidelines in mind, a manual audit from A360 might have put it through its paces and got you a Letter of Compliance.
 But it doesn’t stop there.
 What you mustn’t forget, is to keep on top of it.
 Here’s a few pointers that should help you with this: